mforbes/mmf-setup-fork/Notes.md

    nox
    ```

-   (INCOMPLETE) Demonstrate how to run tests while developing with.
+   (INCOMPLETE) Demonstrate how to run tests while developing with an environment.

    (INCOMPLETE) Also check the documentation.  *The `docs` directory contains some old
    documentation and we have code in `.makefiles` to convert this to HTML.
 This needs